 Drinking Water

 A reader reports that water fountains are available airside.
-One was spotted near the restrooms opposite the IAMsterdam shop.
-Click here to add or update this information.
+One was spotted near the restrooms opposite the Iamsterdam shop.
+To report more locations, click here to update this guide.

 Food & Drinks